qunli02/acnh-back/README.md

 ## How to start the Data base

-find this anch-back file in the directory run `rails db:create` and `rails db:migrate`
+find this anch-back file in the directory\
+run `rails db:create` and `rails db:migrate`

-I think you should use an
-`<addr>` element here instead.